 - Email address: Expects the account's email address that is defined in Secure Storage. - Password: Expects the account's password email address that is defined in Secure Storage. - 3.
 After you select Login, the following screen is displayed.
 You can choose to continue by selecting Grant Access.

-Note: If during the configuration of Authentication Server, the skipApprovalScreen parameter was set to false, the following screen is not displayed.
-For more information, see step 3, in Configuring Authentication Server (DEX).
+Note: If during the configuration of Authentication Server (DEX), the skipApprovalScreen parameter was set to true, the following screen is not displayed.